 - If you’re going to paint the chair, do so now.
 To make it easy, you can use basic spray paint.

 - Measure the padding sections you removed from the chair.
 Add four inches to each edge.

 - Measure and then cut the fabric to size.

-- Wrap the fabric around the padding sections, with the padding laying face down.
+- Wrap the fabric around the padding sections, with the padding lying face down.

 - As you’re wrapping, staple the fabric onto the back of the padding.
 Trim the fabric off of any screw holes.

-- Once the chair is dry if you’ve painted it, attach the padding pieces back onto the chair by screwing them back on.
+- Once the chair is dry, if you’ve painted it, attach the padding pieces back onto it by screwing them back on.